edithturn/CKAD-training/11-Services/Readme.md

 # Service
-The Service is like a server inside the node
+The Service is like a server inside the node.
+It can expose a port for users or for other applications.

 # Kind of Services